icshwi/e3training/workbook/chapter1.md

   [iocuser@host:e3]$ ./e3.bash -c mod
   ```

-* To install the common, timing, areadetector, and v4 groups:
+* To install the Common, Timing, AreaDetector, and V4 groups:

   * for EPICS base 3: